NapperJLG/CV/README.md

 ## Jake Napper
 ### [GitHub](https://github.com/NapperJLG) // [LinkedIn](https://www.linkedin.com/in/jake-napper-4780595a/)

-I get a kick out of problem solving, seek to work with brand new technology as it becomes available and love the idea of getting involved in a forward thinking industry.
-I've gone from making basic websites in HTML and CSS in my spare time to writing scripts for liquid handling robots at a medical diagnostics company.
-This journey led me to realise that that coding was something I was passionate about and wanted to pursue as a career.
-As an engineer, I knew I wouldn't get the opportunity to code as much as I would like.
-I decided to take a leap of faith and enroll at Makers Academy to give me that first step into the world of professional software development.
-After an intense and incredibly enjoyable twelve weeks, I am comfortable using Javascript and Ruby for both front-end and back-end development.
-I have also picked up and developed an appreciation for several underlying developer skills and principles, such as TDD, OOP, version control, high code quality, pair programming and working in an Agile environment.
-My love of coding has only increased since I started the course and I am extremely excited to get into my first junior developer role.
+I get a kick out of problem solving, working with brand new technology as it becomes available and love the idea of getting involved in a forward thinking industry.
+Having worked for a number of years as an engineer for a medical diagnostics company, writing scripts for liquid handling robots, I decided to make the move into web development.
+I enrolled at Makers Academy in order to bring my skills into line with the latest technologies, and I am keen to join a dynamic and forward thinking company in the industry.

+I originally taught myself to code in my spare time, building websites in HTML/CSS, before taking on a technical role with AusDiagnostics.
+This path led me to realise that that coding was something I was passionate about and wanted to pursue as a full time career.
+As an engineer, I knew I wouldn't get the opportunity to write as much code as I would like.
+I decided to take a leap of faith and enroll at Makers Academy to give me that first step into the world of professional web development.
+After an intense and incredibly enjoyable twelve weeks, I am comfortable using a number of Javascript frameworks and Ruby for both front-end and back-end development.
+I have also developed a strong foundation in TDD, OOP, version control(git), pair programming and Agile methodologies.
+My love of coding has only increased since I started the course and I am extremely excited to get into my first junior web developer role.

+## Technical Skills

+- HTML5/CSS3
+- Javascript (Express/Karma/Tone.js/Cypress/Jasmine)
+- Ruby/Rails
+- RSpec/Capybara
+- SQL

 ## Project showcase